MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 ## Work Browser (Visual Refresh)

 When Microsoft Edge for business is available, the existing Azure AD profile on Enterprise PCs will automatically apply the new refreshed visual treatment.
-The existing Microsoft Edge icon will be replaced by the Microsoft Edge for Business logo in the taskbar and other shortcuts:
+The existing Microsoft Edge icon is replaced by the Microsoft Edge for Business logo in the taskbar and other shortcuts:

 ![Microsoft Edge for Business logo](media/microsoft-edge-for-business/edge-for-business-logo-3.png)
 <!-- Insert Image <Logo> <pill and flyout> -->

-Inside the browser you will see the new profile pill design, and the updated profile flyout visual treatment, and the company color accenting the browser frame.
+Inside the browser you see the new profile pill design, the updated profile flyout visual treatment, and the company color accenting the browser frame.

 ![Updated visual treatment for browser](media/microsoft-edge-for-business/image-pill-with-flyout.png)
 <!-- Insert Image <Logo> <pill and flyout> -->